the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed an issue causing the Default Event View setting to reset inappropriately
 * Bug - Fixed an issue where the excerpt of password protected events was exposed in month view tooltips
 * Bug - Fixed an issue stopping month view from being setup as the default view in new installations
+* Bug - Fixed a problem with translations on JavaScript templates
+* Bug - Fixed an issue with iCal email encoding
+* Bug - Fixed an issue on default Venue and Organizer been displayed with null message
 * Tweak - Empty event views should no longer return a 404 Not Found status
 * Tweak - New filters added to make customization of custom post and taxonomy labels
 * Tweak - Single event map objects are now accessible for easier customization (props: @tddewey)
+* Tweak - Include date separator on the administration of events
+* Tweak - Datepickers now respect settings on the administration
 * Tweak - Conformed code to updated coding standards
 * Tweak - Enhancements/updates to iCal subscribe button
 * Tweak - Formatting consistency on filler text within calendar inputs